 \subsection{Main result}

 Before stating our main result we first describe the weight function used in the one-level density for the family of level 1 Maass forms.
-The weight function we consider is not as general as other ones investigated (see the arguments in \cite{AAILMZ}), but these additional constraints facilitate the calculations that follow.
+The weight function we consider is not as general as other ones investigated (see the arguments for other families of Maass forms in \cite{AAILMZ}), but leads to a significantly simpler analysis and much greater support.
+In this sense our work is similar to analyses in other problems where the weight function is chosen to facilitate the application of a summation formula (for example, the use of harmonic weights for the Petersson formula).
+As previous work on Maass forms could not deal with test functions whose Fourier transforms are supported outside $(-1, 1)$, these calculations were insufficient to determine the underlying symmetry.
+As extending this support is the primary motivation for this work, we thus chose a weight function which is ideally suited for using the Kuznetsov trace formula.

+As we will see below, some type of weighting is necessary in order to restrict to conductors of comparable size.
+While our choice does not include, say, the characteristic function of $[T, 2T]$, we are able to localize for the most part to conductors near $T$, with polynomial decay before $T$ and exponential decay beyond.
+By choosing such weight functions, we are able to unconditionally obtain support in $(-2, 2)$.
+Note this equals the best unconditional results for any family of $L$-functions, that of Dirichlet $L$-functions (support this large is known for cuspidal newforms, but only by assuming GRH for Dirichlet $L$-functions to expand the Kloosterman sums).